Matthew Fontaine Maury High School

 Matthew Fontaine Maury High School also known as Maury High School, is a high school located in the Ghent area of Norfolk, Virginia, United States.
 Maury's school mascot is the Commodore.
-The high school is named for Matthew Fontaine Maury.
+The high school is named after Matthew Fontaine Maury.
 Maury High School has a Pre-Medical Health and Specialities Program for 9th-12th graders.
 It is the only school in the district to have this type of speciality program.

 History

 Maury High School opened its doors in 1911 and was completely renovated in 1986.
 This modernization maintained the architectural integrity of the original neo-classical structure while converting Maury into an educational facility complete with media center and cafeteria atria where unused courtyards once stood.

 Attendance zone

 On-property housing for Joint Forces Staff College is zoned to Maury, so dependent children living on-base attend Maury.

+Athletics

+The boys basketball team won the VHSL state championship in 1927 and 2019.
+The Commodores lost the state championship game in 1979 and 2022.

+In football, the Commodores won the state championship in 1939.
+Eight decades later, a football dynasty started when Maury won the 2019 VHSL title.
+The Commodores fell short in the 2021 and '22 championship games before winning three in a row (2023–25).